- 01Holding properties in your personal name creates a domino effect — one lawsuit can topple your entire portfolio and personal assets

 The Foreign Qualification Trap

-Action step: If you own property in a state different from where your LLC was formed, verify that you've officially registered to do business in that state.
+Action step: If you own property in a state different from where your LLC was formed, verify immediately that you've registered to do business in the property's state.
+The filing typically costs $100–$300 and takes two to four weeks.

 The Hub and Spoke Model